ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Transparent Statements and Receipts {#Receipt}

 When a Signed Statement is registered by a Transparency Service a Transparent Statement is created.
 This Transparent Statement consists of the Signed Statement and a Receipt.
 Receipts are based on COSE Signed Merkle Tree Proofs ({{-COMETRE}}) with an additional wrapper structure that adds the following information:

-- **version**: Receipt version number; MUST be set to `0` for the current implementation of this document
+- **version**: Receipt version number MUST be set to `0` for the current implementation of this document
 - **ts_identifier**: The DID of the Transparency Service that issued the Receipt.
 Verifiers MAY use this DID as a key discovery mechanism to verify the Receipt.
 The verification is the same for Signed Statement and the signer MAY include the `kid` header parameter.
 Verifiers MUST support the `did:web` method, all other methods are optional.

 The following requirements for the COSE signature of the Merkle Root are added:

 - The SCITT version header MUST be included and its value match the `version` field of the Receipt structure
-- The DID of issuer header (in Signed Statements) MUST be included and its value match the `ts_identifier` field of the Receipt structure
+- The DID of Issuer header (in Signed Statements) MUST be included and its value match the `ts_identifier` field of the Receipt structure
-- Transparency Service MAY include the Registration policy info header to indicate to verifiers what policies have been applied at the registration of this Statement
+- Transparency Service MAY include the Registration policy info header to indicate to Verifiers what policies have been applied at the registration of this Statement
 - Since {{-COMETRE}} uses optional headers, the `crit` header (id: 2) MUST be included and all SCITT-specific headers (version, DID of Transparency Service and Registration Policy) MUST be marked critical

-The Transparency Service may include the registration time to help verifiers decide about the trustworthiness of the Transparent Statement.
+The Transparency Service may include the registration time to help Verifiers decide about the trustworthiness of the Transparent Statement.
 The registration time is defined as the timestamp at which the Transparency Service has added this Signed Statement to its Append-only Log.

 ~~~ cddl